near/docs/docs/quick-start/development-overview.md

 For instance, you can set `networkId`, `nodeUrl` and `helperUrl` using options flags in [near-shell](https://github.com/nearprotocol/near-shell).

-For the most part, you can ignore `cookieConfig`.
-It's just handling the overhead of getting config from the [NEARStudio IDE](http://near.dev) if you upload your project.

 **The thing to remember about `config.js` is that it adds the config specific to your app to the global scope.**